michaelliao/mysql-warp/README.md

 * `preUpdate`: a function to allow you to do some modifications on an instance before updated;

+## Create table

+If your mysql database is empty, you have to create table first before model works.
+However, you do not need to write `create table ...` by yourself.
+Instead, you can get the generated SQL from `ddl()` method:

+    console.log(User.ddl());
+    // create table `users` (...);

+Copy the generated SQL to mysql client and execute it.

+Please note if you change your model you may have to make a schema change (using `alter table ...`) by yourself.

 ## Save data

 To save data you have to build an instance from model by `build()` and `save()` methods: